 Advent will look different this year.
 Start planning early.
 The NC Conference Media Center offers planning resources, studies, devotionals, and more to help create a meaningful Advent season for 2020.

-Amplify, the United Methodist video streaming service, is offering a free webinar series to everyone.
-The Promise of Advent will be hosted by Rev. Adam Hamilton and a diverse group of church leaders.
-It will include the following sessions:
+Amplify, the United Methodist video streaming service, hosted a free webinar series that has been archived and can now be watched for free.
+The Promise of Advent was hosted by Rev. Adam Hamilton and a diverse group of church leaders.
+It includes the following sessions:

-The final session of the webinar series will introduce participants to Rev. Hamilton’s new Advent study, Incarnation: Rediscovering the Significance of Christmas.
-We will have copies available at the Media Center, so you can go ahead and request to borrow it now.
-It will be published on September 15th.
+The final session of the webinar series introduces participants to Rev. Hamilton’s new Advent study, Incarnation: Rediscovering the Significance of Christmas.
+We have copies available at the Media Center, so you can go ahead and request to borrow it now.
 Cokesbury is also offering a Virtual Advent Kit based on this study that includes the Incarnation e-book and the download bundle containing everything you need to plan your virtual Advent study this year.

 Cokesbury has posted an Advent study comparison chart to help you decide what Advent study to use with your church or small group this year.
 We have even more Advent studies available at the Media Center, so keep reading to find out about additional options.